-When returning the seatbacks to the upright position, be certain they are completely secured in the latched position.
+• When returning the seatbacks to the upright position, be certain they are completely secured in the latched position.

 Never allow anyone to ride in the luggage area or on the rear seat when it is in the fold-down position.
-Use of these areas by passengers without proper restraint can be extremely dangerous in an accident or sudden stop.
+Use of these areas by passengers without proper restraints could result in serious injury in an accident or sudden stop.